lsst-sims/legacy_sims_featureScheduler/examples/basis_function_examples/basis_func_examples.md

 ## Single Filter

-The notebook xxx-path runs a serries of simulated surveys where the weight on each basis function is increased
+The 1filter example notebook runs a serries of simulated surveys where the weight on each basis function is increased.

 | | Baseline  | Slewtime | m5  | Target Map  |
 |-- | :--------:  | :-------: | :----: | :------: |